FMecha/battlegear/docs/sidebs/sbs1_car.md

-The following are cars available in the [first *Side by Side*.](../sidebs/sbs1.md) There are eight cars from Japan's major automakers are featured, each with two cars per car number class [(3-number and 5-number).](https://en.wikipedia.org/wiki/Vehicle_size_class#Japan)
+The following are cars available in the [first *Side by Side*.](../sidebs/sbs1.md) Eight cars from Japan's major automakers are featured, each with two cars per car number class [(3-number and 5-number).](https://en.wikipedia.org/wiki/Vehicle_size_class#Japan)

 [Video of the game's attract mode showing car specifications (music added for video purposes)](https://www.youtube.com/watch?v=cmusY-KHMt8)